carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_prometheus/README.md

 You can either follow this scenario or go through the following link:
 <https://netapp.io/2020/02/20/a-primer-on-prometheus-trident/>

+**Pre-requisites:**
+Later in the lab to be able to see the Trident endpoint status, Trident needs to have been installed as described in the [Installing Trident task](../install_trident).

 ## A. Install Helm

 Helm, as a packaging tool, will be used to install Prometheus.